asdw159632/badminton-step-training/README.md

 # badminton-step-training
-badminton step training and my first jqury job
+ badminton step training made by animate, using HTML.